 Task Force Ripper: Desert Digital/NSW AOR 1 Only, tan headgear is acceptable

-SOF: Desert DPM/Desert Tiger/3 Color Desert, tan headgear is acceptable
+SOF: Desert DPM/Desert Tiger/3 Color Desert, All Terrain Tiger, tan headgear is acceptable

 Eastern Empire (Green based camos, examples Woodland, Woodland Marpat, CADPAT, Jungle Tiger, ATACs FG)